Codeine/phenylephrine/promethazine (By mouth)

 - Do not use this medicine together with a MAO inhibitor.

-- Some foods and medicines can affect how codeine/phenylephrine/promethazine works.
+- Some medicines can affect how codeine/phenylephrine/promethazine works.
 Tell your doctor if you are using the following:

 Warnings While Using This Medicine: